worldstar/MedSAM2-Labelme/README.md

 ### Usage
 Click on [Automatic Annotation], then wait for a period of time.
 The duration depends on your device.
 After the model completes the automatic annotation, it will automatically move to the next image.
-This is the MedSAM2 model trained with the first fine-tuning, so it is normal for the accuracy to be low.
+This is a demonstration using MedSAM2 without fine-tuning, so it is normal for the accuracy to be low.
 <img src="https://github.com/worldstar/MedSAM2-Labelme/blob/main/examples/medsam2/medsam2-auto.gif" width=100%>

 ## Acknowledgement